Author: Tamara Edwards

-The duct in both the boys hearts didn’t close, so they were put on medication to help close, which did after a week.
+The duct in both the boys hearts didn’t close.
+So they were put on medication to help close, which did after a week.
 The boys went through a lot of tests, scans, bloods.
-But all was looking good, NICU team were happy, boys were very strong and both were little fighters Ashton (baby A) was the strongest of the 2, he started on CPAP and was a real test for the nurses as he kept pulling it off, and at 4wks he was on high flow, then low flow, at 7wks he was breathing unassisted.
-Marcus (baby B) had a lot of breathing issues, he was on the ventilator for 4hrs after birth and then he spent the next 6 weeks going back and forth from CPAP to BIPAP, then at 7wks he made it to high flow then low flow.
+But all was looking good, NICU team were happy, boys were very strong and both were little fighters.
+Ashton (baby A) was the strongest of the 2.
+He started on CPAP and was a real test for the nurses as he kept pulling it off.
+At 4wks he was on high flow, then low flow, at 7wks he was breathing unassisted.
+Marcus (baby B) had a lot of breathing issues.
+He was on the ventilator for 4hrs after birth.
+Then he spent the next 6 weeks going back and forth from CPAP to BIPAP.
+Then at 7wks he made it to high flow then low flow.

-Danni stayed for the first 2 weeks, then returned to work and would travel back and forth on weekends, when she wasn’t there it was remembering everything that went on during the day, and changes with the boys, great or small, writing everything down, getting excited when it was weigh in time, any weight gained was a huge milestone, all the preemie milestones that would put a smile on our faces, to others who have had full term babies would laugh at us, to think it was exciting when they would pull feeding tubes out, take cpap masks off, not have to have a cotton wool ball in there nappy for a wee sample, they got a nappy size upgrade, they get to finally wear clothes, the feeding tube was upgraded.
+Danni stayed for the first 2 weeks, then returned to work and would travel back and forth on weekends, when she wasn’t there it was remembering everything that went on during the day, and changes with the boys, great or small, writing everything down, getting excited when it was weigh in time, any weight gained was a huge milestone.
+All the preemie milestones that would put a smile on our faces, to others who have had full term babies would laugh at us.
+To think it was exciting when they would pull feeding tubes out, take cpap masks off, not have to have a cotton wool ball in there nappy for a wee sample, they got a nappy size upgrade, they get to finally wear clothes, the feeding tube was upgraded.

 At 34 weeks (8wks old) they were transferred to Bathurst base hospital

-Every tests they had, they passed, eyes all clear, ears all clear, brains all clear, lungs all clear, we couldn’t believe what we were hearing, we were told to expect something and they proved the medical staff at Nepean wrong.
+Every tests they had, they passed, eyes all clear, ears all clear, brains all clear, lungs all clear.
+We couldn’t believe what we were hearing.
+We were told to expect something and they proved the medical staff at Nepean wrong.
 They boys were thriving and getting bigger and bigger.
-Everyone was in shock, except me, I knew, if they were like me, it’s great to prove them wrong, they told me they wouldn’t make it to 24 weeks, I showed them.
-At 38 weeks we were given the best news ever, after 12wks of hospitals for the boys and 18 weeks of hospitals for me, they were strong enough to come home, we couldn’t have been happier.
+Everyone was in shock, except me.
+I knew, if they were like me, it’s great to prove them wrong.
+They told me they wouldn’t make it to 24 weeks, I showed them.
+At 38 weeks we were given the best news ever.
+After 12wks of hospitals for the boys and 18 weeks of hospitals for me, they were strong enough to come home.
+We couldn’t have been happier.
 They were both just over 3000 grams each, feeding well, and the fun was about to begin

-In 2 weeks, the boys will be 2, they are healthy, big, strong and still have the medical teams in shock.
+They are healthy, big, strong and still have the medical teams in shock.
 Our miracle boys done it and proved everyone wrong.
 We have 2 very cheeky, lovable, smiling, mischievous little boys who bring joy and laughter to everyone